Emmanuel-PLF/facile/README.md

   * README        this file
   * lib/          source files of the library
+  * lib_test/     source test file of the library
   * examples/     some examples using the library

 ### INSTALLATION: